 - Offering opportunities to give feedback on their work experience (and using that feedback to support them even better)

 Investing in your employees can help you reduce employee turnover and save you from spending more time on hiring and training down the road.
 But it can also do a great deal for your company culture and your business's long-term success.

 Start spring fresh with Nextdoor

-No small business is alike, but the beauty of spring cleaning is that it can take whatever shape you need it to.
-Maybe yours results in a total store redesign, a reimagined mission statement, or simply a fresher, cleaner space.
+No small business is alike, but the beauty of a spring cleaning list is that it can take whatever shape you need it to.
+Maybe good cleaning for you results in a total store redesign, a reimagined mission statement, or simply a fresher, cleaner space.